- Live and learn alongside their peers;

 •After the second request, if the student id still non-compliant, then staff will initiate the next step.

-Report • Details of the student’s explanation is to be included in the staff member’s report of the incident.
+Note • Details of the student’s explanation is to be included in the staff member’s note of the incident.

 •The report is to be forwarded to the relevant Director as soon as practicable, but before the end of the school day, or hostel shift.